andreacremese/blog/source/pics/index.md

 date: 2016-08-02 18:18:46
 comments: true
 ---
-How often does it happen that you read something very interesting off a blog / a youtube video / simlar, and a few months later you cannot retrace your steps to that resource.
+There are some "pics" in terms of coding and development in general.
+Subjects I would like to give a shout out that are not really suitable for a post.

-**Never?
-Really??
-Wow!!!** It sometimes happens to me, so this is my *hoarding* space.
+Also, due to information overload, it often happens that I come across read something interesting off a blog / a youtube video / simlar, and a few months later I cannot really retrace your steps to that resource.
+So this also doubles up as my *hoarding* space.

 # Coding